 In the Austen family parlor, I’ve always pictured Jane on a kind of stool in the corner.
 Plus maybe a writing surface, provided it was a very small surface.
 From such a corner, the quiet, ill-published girlwho referred to herself as a spinster always and earlycould observe the arena.
 That’s what I pictured.
 But no, Jane was in the center; she was a star, even from these earliest days.
 She had fans around the hearth.
 The whole extended family looked forward with relish to the publication (the of course very limited publication) of her sketches and poems and funny pastiches and botched novellas.
 Each of these little masterpieces is dedicated, with amusing faux-pomposity, to a brother or sister or cousin or parent or aunt.
-In one pamphlet she collaborates with her artistic older sister, Camilla, who provides cameo portraits, almost of a Mad Magazine caliber, to illustrate a goofy history of the English royal succession that might have been written by John Cleese and Eric Idle.
+In one pamphlet she collaborates with her artistic older sister, Cassandra, who provides cameo portraits, almost of a Mad Magazine caliber, to illustrate a goofy history of the English royal succession that might have been written by John Cleese and Eric Idle.
 Monty Python is an apt reference-point: some of this is so modern in its tones, and so off-the-wall, it’s really best appreciated with the kind of eye that might enjoy those recent British satirists, or George Saunders, or Donald Barthelme.

 For example, one of these unfinished novellas introduces a fictional bachelor to a fictional village.
 And he is desirable in every wayaristocratic, godlike, beautiful, very solvent of course, of course a horseman.
 But he’s going to be a hard catch, and he keeps himself aloof from all the local girls, “for he has often and often declared to me that his wife, whoever she might be, must possess, Youth, Beauty, Birth, Wit, Merit, and Money.”
 When the narrative brings two young female admirers intruding onto the grounds of this bachelor’s vast estate, they come upon a pretty young girl with a shattered leg; like them, she ventured uninvited onto his grounds, and she was caught in one of the many bear traps he lays around the property for the purpose of snagging the women who are drawn to his castle.